Log Cabin Chronicles

 Welcome to the roadless rainforest retreat of William L. Sullivan, the Oregon author who built a log cabin together with his wife Janell for $400.
 Start with a quick tour in this 1-minute video .

 When Sullivan inherited the property from his parents, he also inherited a murder mystery.
 He learned that the previous homesteader on the property had been shot there in 1964.
-That tale, and the accompanying ghost story, is retold is Sullivan’s memoir, Cabin Fever.
+That tale, and the accompanying ghost story, is retold in Sullivan’s memoir, Cabin Fever.
 Here, however, he's going to share more recent stories and adventures -- starting with the sometimes frightening, always daunting, annual ritual of opening up the cabin for summer after being boarded up for the long rainforest winter.

 Opening the Cabin for Summer